julien-arino/math-of-data-science/index.md

 On the [GitHub version](https://github.com/julien-arino/math2740-of-data-science/) of the page, you have access to all the files.
 You can also download the entire repository by clicking the buttons on the left.
 (You can also of course clone this repo, but you will need to do that from the GitHub version of the site.)

 ### Slides
-(Note that `.ipynb` files need to be executed from within a jupyter notebook.)

 <ul>
 {% for file in site.static_files %}